What is LURAP?

 Timeline

 - Graduate students and faculty will be required to submit their call for projects roughly 6-8 weeks before the beginning of the quarter.
+(Look for an email around that time or email Prof. Ogihara.)

 - Applications for undergraduate students opens roughly 2-3 weeks before the beginning of the quarter.